sgoldenlab/simba/docs/cue_light_tutorial.md

 <img src="https://github.com/sgoldenlab/simba/blob/master/images/cue_light_1.gif" />
 </p>

 Next, I go ahead and click the `Analyze cue light data` button, which will start the analysis and extract when the cue light(s) are on and off in all frames of all videos in the project.
-Once complete, a new file is creates inside the `project_folder/csv/cue_lights` directory of your SimBA project.
+You can follow the progress in the SimBA main terminal window.
+Once complete, a new file is creates inside the `project_folder/csv/cue_lights` directory within your SimBA project.
 If you open up one of these files, you will see columns named after your cue lights right towards the end of the file, filled with ones and zeros.
 Each row represents a frame of your data, a `1` in the

-> Note :
+> Note: To analyze the cue-light states on standard computers at acceptable runtimes, SimBA uses [kmeans](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html) and python [multi-processing](https://docs.python.org/3/library/multiprocessing.html).
+Should you happen to see any `MemoryErrors`, or analysis that are *not* completed in an acceptable time, please reach out to us by opening a [GitHib issue](https://github.com/sgoldenlab/simba/issues) or chat to us on [Gitter](https://gitter.im/SimBA-Resource/community).

+# Part 3.
+Analyzing cue light(s) states.